I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_vf_vendor_device_id_info.md

 Set the <b>Size</b> member to NDIS_SIZEOF_SRIOV_VENDOR_DEVICE_ID_INFO_REVISION_1.

-`VendorId`

-A USHORT value that uniquely identifies the vendor of the VF network adapter.

 `VFId`

 An NDIS_SRIOV_FUNCTION_ID value that specifies the unique identifier of the VF network adapter.